MingweiSamuel/Camille/README.txt

-This branch exists for two reasons:

-1. To trigger Appveyor builds on other branches.
-2. To store scripts used in the Appveyor build process.
+This branch exists to store scripts used in the gh-actions build process.